2020 Museum Halloween Packets

 FILM CENTER - The Alaska Center for Documentary Film preserves the changing cultures of the North with more than 400 hours of material.

-FISHES - The collection recently doubled with the transer of thousands of specimens from Southeast Alaska, including species from historic biological surveys and more recent fieldwork.
+FISHES - The collection recently doubled with the transfer of thousands of specimens from Southeast Alaska, including species from historic biological surveys and more recent fieldwork.

 GENOMIC RESOURCES - The frozen tissue collection in one of the largest of its kind in the world, featuring samples from specimens archived in all of our collections.

-MAMMALOGY - The mammal collection is the tenth largest in North America, with more than 100,000 specimens from Alaska Canada, and Russia representing both land and marine mammal species.
+MAMMALOGY - The mammal collection is the tenth largest in North America, with more than 140,000 specimens of terrestrial and marine mammals from Alaska and beyond.

-ORNITHOLOGY - The bird collection, with more than 24,000 specimens, is the word's largest of Alaska birds and includes many species from northwestern North American and eastern Asia.
+ORNITHOLOGY - The bird collection, with more than 42,000 specimens, is the world's largest of Alaska birds and includes many species from northwestern North America and eastern Asia.